Skip to main content

 If you go your separate ways and wish to close your joint bank account, we’ll need both parties to agree in writing.
 You can then divide the money between you.
 Any overdraft on the account would need to be paid off before you can close the account.

-You and your joint account partner need to agree to you being removed and decide how you'll split the money.
-Contact us once this is agreed and we'll sort it for you.
-If you cannot agree, contact us to cancel access to the account.
+You and your joint account holder need to agree to you being removed and decide how you'll split the money.
+If you cannot reach an agreement, you may need to take this to court.
+You can contact us to cancel access to the account.
 The account will be frozen so no one can use it, including you.
 We'll only remove your name when you both agree how to split the money.
-If you cannot reach an agreement, you may need to take this to court.

 Yes, as long as your current account is with another bank that’s part of the Current Account Switch Service.
 All you have to do is fill out a form and agree a switch date with us.
 It’ll only take 7 working days to switch and it's covered by the Current Account Switch Guarantee